 In roaming case the NSACF in VPLMN interacts with the centralized NSACF in the HPLMN to retrieve the local maximum number and perform the NSAC locally.

 The central NSACF may invoke Nnsacf_SliceEventExposure service to request the number of UE and number of PDU session in each distributed NSACF.

-Editor's note: It is FFS whether the central NSACF is a new node, and resolve it at next meeting.
+In order to support service continuity, if the requested S-NSSAI is included in the old Allowed NSSAI received from the old AMF, the new AMF sets the update flag value to “update” in the NSAC procedure.
+The NSACF adds the UE ID into the list of UEs registered with the network slice and increases the number of the UE registered in the network slice.
+However the NSACF skips the checking whether the maximum number of UEs per network slice for that S-NSSAI is reached or not.
+This means that the NSACF performs maximum number checking only when the UE performs initial registration in the network slice.

+NOTE: The central NSACF manages the overall maximum number of UEs and maximum number of PDU Sessions of the S-NSSAI, and may perform NSAC procedure as the distributed NSACF.

 6.14.3 Procedure

+6.13.3.1 Procedure for Maximum Number Distribution in multiple NSACFs

 Figure 6.14.3-1: Procedure for Maximum Number Distribution in multiple NSACFs

-1. When there is no local maximum number in NSACF, or the number of UE or number of PDU session of the S-NSSAI will reach the local maximum number in the NSACF , it sends Local Maximum Number Request to centralized NSACF to request a new local maximum number.
+1. When there is no local maximum number in NSACF, or the number of UE or number of PDU session of the S-NSSAI will reach the local maximum number in the NSACF , the NSACF sends Local Maximum Number Request to centralized NSACF to request a new local maximum number.

 2. If the request is accepted, the central NSACF sends a new maximum number to the NSACF.
 The NSACF stores the new local maximum number of the S-NSSAI.